JavelinNetworks/HoneypotBuster/README.md

 ## `Invoke-HoneypotBuster`

-A tool designed to spot Honey Tokens, Honey Bread Crumbs, and Honey Pots being used by common Distributed Deception vendors.
+HoeypotBuster is a tool designed to spot Honey Tokens, Honey Bread Crumbs, and Honey Pots being used by common Distributed Deception vendors.
 This tool will help spot the following deception techniques:

 #### 1. Kerberoasting Service Accounts Honey Tokens